 Then we promoted this content by emailing the people that already linked to our competitors and other people ranking for the main keywords of the content asking them to link to it.

 If you want to see an in-depth look at exactly how we used the Shotgun Skyscraper process to build so many links, we have some great content around that coming out soon.
-Make sure to subscribe to be among the first to be notified when this is released.

 The site really started taking off when we hit 200 linking root domains which seems to correlate with the number of links we saw the competitors doing well having.